Cultured meat: Bioreactors

 Scaffolds are placed inside bioreactors so that cell growth and specialization can occur.
 Bioreactors are large machines similar to brewery tanks which expose the cells to a large variety of environmental factors that are necessary to promote either proliferation or differentiation.
 The temperature of the bioreactor must replicate in vivo conditions.
 In the case of mammalian cells, this requires heating to 37 °C (99 °F).
 Alternatively, insect cells can be grown at room temperature.
 Most bioreactors are maintained at 5% carbon dioxide.

-Cells can be cultivated in either in continuous or fed-batch systems.
+Cells can be cultivated in either continuous or fed-batch systems.
 The former entails inoculating and harvesting cells in a constant process so that there are always cells in the bioreactor.
 Fed-batch systems mean inoculating the cells, culturing them and harvesting them in a single period.

 Stirred tank bioreactors are the most widely used configuration.
 An impeller increases the flow, thereby homogenizing the culture media and a diffuser facilitates the exchange of oxygen into the media.
 This system is generally used for suspended cultures but can be used for cells that require attachment to another surface if microcarriers are included.
 Fixed bed bioreactors are commonly used for adherent cultures.
 They feature strips of fibres that are packed together to form a bed to which cells can attach.
 Aerated culture media is circulated through the bed.
 In airlift bioreactors, the culture media is aerated into a gaseous form using air bubbles which are then scattered and dispersed amongst the cells.
 Perfusion bioreactors are common configurations for continuous cultivation.
 They continuously drain media saturated with lactic acid that is void of nutrients and fill it with replenished media.